 The Final Verdict

-Now that more Wi-Fi 6 and Wi-Fi 6E devices are coming out, the Eero 6+ is definitely worth buying in 2022.
+Now that more Wi-Fi 6 and Wi-Fi 6E devices are coming out, the Eero 6+ is definitely worth buying.
 If you’re looking for a solid mesh network for a cheaper price, this is definitely worth the shot.

 However, we cannot recommend it for gaming or big homes with huge user demand.
 Because it has limited ethernet ports, you wouldn’t want to play online games through the wireless backhaul.
 It can give a different gaming experience, and it’s not going to be as smooth as you want it to be.